kroma-network/kroma/specs/glossary.md

 [sequencer-batch]: glossary.md#sequencer-batch

-A sequencer batch is list of [L2] transactions (that were submitted to a sequencer) tagged with an [epoch number](#sequencing-epoch) and an L2 [block] timestamp (which can trivially be converted to a block number, given our block time is constant).
+A sequencer batch is a list of [L2] transactions (that were submitted to a sequencer) tagged with an [epoch number](#sequencing-epoch) and an L2 [block] timestamp (which can trivially be converted to a block number, given our block time is constant).